-After five years, UMD has become a leader in Massive Open Online Courses (MOOCs) with some of the highest enrollments and most profitable courses offered by Coursera.
-Two of UMD's courses are rated among the Top 10 MOOCs of all time by enrollment - a rare feat for any single University (Top 50 Most Popular MOOCs of All Time).
-We have developed over 40 courses so far with specializations in mobile programming, cybersecurity, entrepreneurship, survey data analytics, and resume writing and job interviewing in english for non-native speakers.
+After five years, UMD has become a leader in Massive Open Online Courses (MOOCs) with some of the highest enrollments of courses offered by Coursera.
+Two of UMD's courses reached the Top 10 MOOCs of all time by enrollment - a rare feat for any single University (Top 50 Most Popular MOOCs of All Time).
+We have developed over 40 courses with specializations in cybersecurity, entrepreneurship, survey data analytics, mobile programming, and resume writing and job interviewing in english for non-native speakers.
 These MOOCs have provided unprecedented exposure to UMD expertise, with more than 2 million registered students.
 If you would like to see all of the courses offered, click here.

 UMD's MOOC program goals drive positive experiences for learners worldwide to experience quality offerings by our instructors.

 UMD's courses have received many positive reviews.
 Learners from around the world have thanked course instructors for helping them to reach their learning objectives.
-One student claimed that she left the workforce a decade ago to start a family.
-Recently, the Cybersecurity courses helped her to re-enter the workforce through obtaining a job in the field.
+One student left the workforce a decade ago to start a family.
+Recently, she claimed that UMD's Cybersecurity courses helped her to re-enter the workforce through obtaining a job in the field.

-While most students take the MOOCs for free, they also have the option of paying a small fee for an authenticated certificate.
+While most students take the MOOCs for free, they also have the option of paying a small fee for the full course experience including assessments and, in some cases, a MOOC certificate.
 A good chunk of those fees comes back to UMD to run the MOOC program and to support the instructors in developing and running the courses.
 Finally, we are also finding success in converting students who take our MOOCs to become paying UMD students, especially for our online professional graduate programs.

-We offer continuous campus-wide Requests For Proposals to develop a new set of MOOCs on the Coursera platform.
-We plan on adding approximately four new courses funded by the Provost’s Office with the goal of expanding the successes described above.
-Our goal is to start course development in the Spring with new courses to be offered starting in the fall of 2016.
+We offer continuous opportunities campus-wide to develop new MOOCs.
+We plan on adding approximately four new courses annually funded by the Provost’s Office with the goal of expanding the successes described above.
 All full-time campus faculty are eligible to apply.

 There are numerous resources available to understand the process of creating a MOOC.
-If you would like more information about what it takes to develop a course using the Coursera platform, contact our existing MOOC instructors, or contact the program manager, Bill Aarhus, at email@example.com.
-It is also possible to talk to Coursera about content strategy while your are developing your proposal.
-For any of this support, please email firstname.lastname@example.org.
+If you would like more information about what it takes to develop a course using the Coursera platform, see the Proposal Details below, contact our existing MOOC instructors, or contact the program manager, Bill Aarhus, at firstname.lastname@example.org.

 While you will be provided with both financial and personal support in the development of your course, our expectations are high.
 Furthermore, the development of the course will have to be partially developed before being publicly announced, and it will have to be substantially completed (including videos and assessments) before the course is launched.
 Courses should be designed to run for approximately 4-6 weeks.

-Courses developed for the upcoming RFP are not offered for academic credit, and faculty will not be given teaching release time.
-For courses that are selected, the Provost’s office will provide funding and services to support their development and continued offering.
-In addition. a portion of revenue generated from the course will be shared back with the instructor and the instructor's units.
+The courses developed are not offered for academic credit, and faculty will not be given teaching release time.
+For courses that are selected, the Provost’s office will provide funding (up to $10K) and services to support their development and continued offering, however, the funds may not be used for teaching release or salary overload (summer salary is ok).
+In addition. a portion of revenue generated from the course will be shared back with the instructor and the instructor's units per the approved guidelines.